(Photo Credit: Imperial Stock Ranch, Shaniko Wool Company)

 How can companies level up their wool sourcing strategy?

 Every year, Textile Exchange publishes a Material Change Index that tracks the fashion industry’s progress toward more sustainable materials sourcing, as well as alignment with global efforts like the Sustainable Development Goals and the transition to a circular economy.
 There are some key activities that top performers in the wool category have in common.
 These should serve as inspiration for companies who are looking to push their preferred wool programs to the next level.
-Textile Exchange will also be sharing a more detailed analysis of findings later in 2020.

 Consider both environment and animals